ngpfontaine/gfv/README.md

 # Gravity Forms Validation

-The page reload is ugly, slow by nature, and confusing on mobile.
+On form submit the page reload is ugly, slow by nature, and confusing on mobile.
 This is my solution to make submissions simpler for the user while offering assitive UI.
+Currently supports **single-line**, **paragraph**, and **email** fields only.

 ### What?